Sir Fulke Greville: Marriage and children

-Life, Death & succession
+Life, death and succession

-Greville was treasurer of the Navy until April 1604, and was keen on falconry.
+Educated at Shrewsbury, Greville was treasurer of the Navy until April 1604, and was keen on falconry.
 In 1602 one of the falcons was found at Seaton in Devonshire.
 Its silver rings were engraved with Greville's name and the device of the stern of a ship.

 On his death on 15 November 1606 at Beauchamp Court near Alcester, his estate (including any claim to the titles) passed to his eldest son, Fulke Greville, 1st Baron Brooke and 5th Baron Willoughby de Broke.
-After the murder of his son in 1628, they passed to his daughter Margaret Greville, 6th Baroness Willoughby de Broke, wife of Sir Richard Verney of Compton Verney in Warwickshire.The modern day line of this family came through 4th Baron Greville Ronald Fulke Greville, born 1912, died 1987 with no issue.
-There was a second son Peter Charles Algernon Ascroft Greville, born 1916 at Ankerwycke Priory, died 2007 who should have gained the title 5th Baron Greville.
-His eldest son Christopher Brooke Fulke Greville born 1951 may become the 6th Baron Greville.
-Debretts & Burkes Peerage 2003.
+After the murder of his son in 1628, they passed to his daughter Margaret Greville, 6th Baroness Willoughby de Broke, wife of Sir Richard Verney of Compton Verney in Warwickshire.